 I believe that if someone chooses the arts as their subject but does not criticise the issues in their society, they have betrayed themselves, their conscience, and their society.

-Artist Atena Farghadani, previously sentenced to 12 years in prison in Iran for a cartoon, has had her sentence commuted to 18 months.
-According to her lawyer, she should be released on 11 May 2016.
+Artist and activist Atena Farghadani, previously sentenced to 12 years in prison in Iran for a cartoon, had her sentence commuted to 18 months.
+She was released on 3 May 2016 and has been advocating for justice ever since.

 In 2014 the Iranian parliament announced plans for new legislation on birth control that would reverse Iran's existing relatively liberal family planning laws, a move ostensibly taken to boost population growth.
 In recent years, Iran has provided government subsidies for affordable contraception, as well as sexual health and family planning programmes.
 The proposed new law will outlaw vasectomies for men and voluntary sterilisation for women, as well as restricted access to birth control.
 Rights groups are alarmed at the prospect, saying it will set Iran back by decades, in effect turning women into 'baby-making machines'.
 They also fear an increase in illegal abortions.